 What hasn’t been working these last few years?
 This blog and Instagram.

 I’ve been consistent at this editorial schedule, posting frequently, sharing my heart and soul, and sharing my work.
 And while I have loved documenting this journey over the past 3 years and don’t at regret the time I’m put into it, I have also taken a hard look at my numbers and admitted to myself…that I am not reaping from the effort.
-The blog isn’t sustainable and the time I’ve poured into it isn’t leading to results.
+The time I’ve poured into it isn’t leading to results.

 I will now be sharing more “evergreen content” or blog posts that live longer on the internet and are a constant resource for my photography clients.
 Posts like guides for mom and dad about prepping for portrait sessions, my favorite locations for sessions, sneak peeks at my family and newborn client work, photography tips for new moms, etc.

-I will also be placing importance on building my email list and sharing less of me and my personal life online and on social media.
-I’ll still show up time to time!
-But I want the focus to be less on me and my personality and more on the joyful and emotional connection of the families I photograph.
+I will also be placing importance on building my email list.
+I also want the focus to be less on me and my personality and more on the joyful and emotional connection of the families I photograph.

 I am naturally an open book, someone who wears her heart proudly on her sleeve and loves to share, give, and help in any and every way.
 But I have noticed my heart and body feeling a bit empty.

 I have also been deeply vulnerable online these past two years, and while many people have reached out telling me they enjoy my blog, what I share, etc, etc, I am now seeking more privacy and setting up more boundaries.
 I am choosing to be more intentional.